 On the user end, Instagrammers can tap the bookmark icon to save a product to their own collection tab.

-Instagram gives you many ways to sell products, from shopping stickers to swipe-up links and a shopping tab.
-In the next section, we show you examples of how brands are doing it right with Instagram shopping.
+Instagram gives you many ways to sell products, from shopping tags and stickers to swipe-up links and an Instagram Store to help your products get discovered.

 Here’s How Brands Are Selling Products on Instagram